Facts about Eddie Murphy

 Eddie Murphy Biography

-Early in his career,u Murphy’s frequent use of raw language in his comedy act caused some controversy… Gossip sheets had a heyday in 1997 when Murphy was arrested for picking up a cross-dressing prostitute.
-Murphy explained that he was just being a "good Samaritan" and he was not charged.
+Early in his career, Eddie Murphy’s frequent use of raw language in his comedy act caused some controversy… Gossip sheets had a heyday in 1997 when Eddie Murphy was arrested for picking up a cross-dressing prostitute.
+Murphy explained that he was just being a “good Samaritan” and he was not charged with any wrongdoing.

 Something in Common with Eddie Murphy